Youth Movements : Why A Generation Is Quietly Rebelling Against The Rules Of Society

 This is not laziness.

-It is rational disobedience.
+It is Rational Disobedience.

-Japanese Youth Movement – Satori-no-Sedai
+Japanese Youth Movement - Satori-no-Sendai

 In Japan, the Satori-no-Sedai (the “enlightened generation”) represents a radical break from post-war values.